Diversity & Inclusion Vision

 Business Partner of Choice

 Entergy has long been recognized as a business that works with the people whom we serve.
-In 1987, we became the first electric utility holding company in the nation to commit to the National Association for the Advancement of Colored People's Fair Share Principles.
-Since that time, Entergy has logged more than $5 billion with minority and women suppliers who provide a wide range of goods and services.
+In 1987, we became the first electric utility holding company in the nation to commit to the NAACP's Fair Share Principles.
+Since that time, Entergy has invested more than $5 billion with minority and women suppliers who provide a wide range of goods and services.

 As with any major corporation, we use a wide range of goods and services from external sources.
 Our suppliers provide everything from office supplies to electrical components to construction.